 - If your children are reporting gossip or rumors, explain that rumors are often created when we lack accurate information, so we have to be very careful about believing everything we hear.

 - Explain that sometimes people get very scared by violence, even if it happens someplace else.
 Ask them if they are feeling scared or having other feelings that are hard to understand or talk about.
 Be patient with them since feelings can sometimes be hard to put into words.

 - Try to remain age appropriate during the conversation.
 Use terms your child will understand, and take your time talking about it.
-If they seem confused by what you are saying, explain that even adults struggle sometimes talking about things that are difficult.
+If they seem confused by what you are saying, explain that even adults struggle sometimes taking about things that are difficult.
 Check with them by asking if they ‘get’ what you are saying.